mpckkk/poemllm/README.md

 # Transformer-based Language Model from Scratch
 This project implements a Transformer-based Language Model from scratch using PyTorch.
 The model is trained on the TinyShakespeare dataset and is capable of generating text in the style of Shakespeare.
-The implementation includes multi-head self-attention, positional embeddings, and a simple training loop.

 # Features